Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Pfizer Europe MA EEIG, Boulevard de la Plaine 17, 1050 Bruxelles, Belgium

 Grapefruit or grapefruit juice may also increase plasma concentrations of crizotinib and should be avoided (see sections 4.2 and 4.4).

 In vitro studies indicated that crizotinib is an inhibitor of CYP2B6.
-Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered drugs that are metabolized by CYP2B6 (e.g. bupropion, efavirenz).
+Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered medicinal products that are metabolised by CYP2B6 (e.g., bupropion, efavirenz).

 In vitro studies indicated that crizotinib is a weak inhibitor of uridine diphosphate glucuronosyltransferase (UGT)1A1 and UGT2B7.
-Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered drugs that are metabolized predominantly by UGT1A1 (e.g. raltegravir, irinotecan) or UGT2B7 (e.g. morphine, naloxone).
+Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered medicinal products that are metabolised predominantly by UGT1A1 (e.g., raltegravir, irinotecan) or UGT2B7 (e.g., morphine, naloxone).

 Crizotinib is an inhibitor of OCT1 and OCT2 in vitro.
-Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered drugs that are substrates of OCT1 or OCT2 (e.g. metformin, procainamide).
+Therefore, crizotinib may have the potential to increase plasma concentrations of coadministered medicinal products that are substrates of OCT1 or OCT2 (e.g., metformin, procainamide).

 Women of childbearing potential should be advised to avoid becoming pregnant while receiving XALKORI.